ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 - The hostname prefix must end with a lowercase alphabetic or numeric character.
 - The maximum length of the hostname prefix is 10 characters.

+#### Network diagram
+{: #vc_addingclusters-network-diagram}

+You can customize the hostnames prefix individually by selecting **Configure hostnames individually**.
+It must meet the following requirements:
+* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
+* No consecutive dash characters are allowed.
+* The hostname prefix must start with a lowercase alphabetic character.
+* The hostname prefix must end with a lowercase alphabetic or numeric character.
+* The maximum length of the hostname prefix is 13 characters.

 #### Networking type
 {: #vc_addingclusters-network}